FusionFi/FusionFi-Cardano-loan-management/ccf-loans-onchain/README.md

 ## Further Optimisation

-I have completed the optimisation benchmark for `collateral-validator` and have written a passing test based on the ones set for `merkel-collateral-validator`
+I have completed the optimisation benchmark for `collateral-validator` and have written a passing test based on the ones set for `merkel-collateral-validator`.

+I had an epiphany Friday night, so the next level of validation will be to check both Loan and collateral validators together.

+If i can save costs in this way it will mean i can validate the whole transaction state in a staking validator instead of a single spend.redeemer case which is what the merkel validators do right now

 I need to do validator level optimisations after this transaction level phase has been done.